Embedding Dimension Phenomena in Intersection Complete Codes: Conclusion

-Existing techniques for providing lower bounds on $\odim(\C)$ rely on homological information obtained from $\Delta(\C)$ (see for example \cite{leray}).
+Importantly, this method is distinct from existing techniques for providing lower bounds on $\odim(\C)$, which rely on homological information obtained from $\Delta(\C)$ (see for example \cite{leray}).
 In contrast, the sunflower approach is completely agnostic to homology of $\Delta(\C)$.
-Whether this approach could be useful in analyzing experimental data may be an interesting open question.
+Whether sunflowers of convex open sets could be useful in analyzing experimental data may be an interesting open question.
+As a start, it would be useful to determine whether searching for specific minors of a given code can be done in a computationally feasible manner.

-\begin{question} Among experimental data, is it ever the case that (fractional) sunflower results such as Theorem \ref{thm:sunflower} and Theorem \ref{thm:flexible} yield a stronger lower bound on $\odim(\C)$ than other techniques such as the Leray dimension described in \cite{leray}? \end{question}